anquanscan/sec-tools/README.md

 [Sandbox-Escape-POC-iOS-13.4.1-and-lower](https://github.com/iosdec/Sandbox-Escape-POC-iOS-13.4.1-and-lower): This is a POC of a sandbox escape by found by Siguza.
 Works up to iOS 13.4.1.
 [CyberSecurity_Certification_for_Free](https://github.com/Ananya-0306/CyberSecurity_Certification_for_Free): Free Online Certifications in CyberSecurity
 [JackKnife](https://github.com/skaldragon/JackKnife): JackKnife is a Network Defense Tool Repository for Powershell.
 It is made up multiple powershell scripts I've made or borrowed to make work easier
 [Powershell-RAT](https://github.com/Viralmaniar/Powershell-RAT): Python based backdoor that uses Gmail to exfiltrate data through attachment.
 This RAT will help during red team engagements to backdoor any Windows machines.
 It tracks the user activity using screen capture and sends it to an attacker as an e-mail attachment.
+[CyberSec-resources](https://github.com/DavidJKTofan/CyberSec-resources): A repo of useful CyberSec tools/urls, OSINT, Linux security resources, and more.